Post-MCO Covid-19 Safety Policy

 - Students must not stop and socialise during lesson change over

 - Students in the sixth form common rooms will be required to wear masks at all times and practice physical distancing

-- If in an emergency situation e.g. lockdown or evacuation, priority will be safety first with physical distancing factored in
+- If in an emergency situation e.g. lockdown or evacuation, the school’s priority will be on safety first, with physical distancing factored in as appropriate

 17. Classroom Environment